kristbaum/pem_rl_game/README.md

 - b.
 Strg C

 How to test the model/agents on Windows: (can be done in a separated environment/project)
 - a.
-Test the trained model:
+Test the behaviors (for human play mode)
   - Navigate to agents objects in unity project -> Behavior Parameters -> Behavior Type -> Heuristic Only -> use key board or mouse to test the agents
 - b.
-Test the behaviors (for human play mode):
+Test the trained model:
   - Navigate to agents objects in unity project -> Behavior Parameters -> Behavior Type -> Inference Only
   - Navigate to /results/ppo/ -> find the trained model -> drag it into the unity project -> add it as model in Behavior Parameters -> click on play button